bobdavies2000/OpenCVB/README.md

 reduced to a few steps using standard (and free) packages.

 The languages used are those often found in OpenCV projects - C++, C\#, Python and VB.Net.
-Secondly, it is important to get access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Emgu, NumPy, NAudio, VTK, and OpenMP.
-And lastly, it is important to enable all possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, and text.
+OpenCVB also provides access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, Emgu, Dlib, NumPy, NAudio, VTK, and OpenMP.
+And OpenCVB enables all possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, and text.
+Examples of all of these features are included in OpenCVB.

 Making these languages and libraries available while using the same infrastructure shaped a standardized class for OpenCVB algorithms.
 Implementing